IgorKIX/simple-rocket-server/README.md

 # simple-rocket-server

 Kind of a todoAPI server.
 Just basic implementation which let you keeps data in sqlite db.
+Based on [this tutorial](https://www.youtube.com/watch?v=8RA6LSjXvRk).

 ### Routes:

-`GET /todo` - get all todos from the db
+- `GET /todo` - get all todos from the db
-`POST /todo ` + `{"message"}` - add the todo item to the db.
+- `POST /todo ` + `{"message"}` - add the todo item to the db.
-`DELETE /todo/{id}` - delete todo with a given id.
+- `DELETE /todo/{id}` - delete todo with a given id.

 ### Testing